cocreatechange/cocreatechange/contents/services.md

-We at Co-create Change see ourselves as enablers striving to institutionalize this conviction through our vision to train people to be able to help others and themselves deal with the distressing challenges of life.
+We at CoCH see ourselves as enablers striving to institutionalize this conviction through our vision to train people to be able to help others and themselves deal with the distressing challenges of life.
 As a first step towards actualizing this vision our mission is to build Counseling skills in Graduate and Post graduate students of Psychology and Counseling who have studied the curriculum but not had the opportunity to undergo skill training under the guided supervision of experts.
 Through bridging this gap between knowledge and application we envision these students becoming our ambassadors in Co-create Change.